Urielink/ekiline/readme.txt

 Ekiline includes support for Woocommerce.

 == Changelog ==

 = 2.4.4 - Nov 3, 2022 =
+* Enhance: remove navbar opacity if template has no header.

+= 2.4.4 - Nov 3, 2022 =
 * Fix: css style of navbar with modal behavior.